Andrewyuan34/Boids/README.md

 cd Boids

 # Windows
-// Dependency: Visual Studio or LLVM/Clang, Ninja and CMake
+// Dependency: LLVM/Clang, Ninja and CMake
 // Default Compiler is Clang
 build.bat
 // executable is under build-clang/bin/Boids.exe

 // or use msvc
-build.bat --msvc
+// Dependency: Visual Studio and CMake build.bat --msvc
 // after running the script, open .sln file to run the program